List of members of the House of Representatives of the Netherlands, 2025–present

-Since 12 November 2025, 150 individuals have served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
-150 members were elected after the general election of 29 October 2025 and were installed at the start of the term.
+Since 12 November 2025, 167 individuals have served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
+After the general election of 29 October 2025, 150 members were elected and installed at the start of the term.
+Thom van Campen was elected Speaker of the House of Representatives for this period.

-The House consisted consisted of the following parties: Democrats 66 (D66, 26 seats), Party for Freedom (PVV, 26 seats), People's Party for Freedom and Democracy (VVD, 22 seats), GroenLinks–PvdA (GL-PvdA, 20 seats), Christian Democratic Appeal (CDA, 18 seats), JA21 (9 seats), Forum for Democracy (FvD, 7 seats), Farmer–Citizen Movement (BBB, 4 seats) Reformed Political Party (SGP, 3 seats), Denk (3 seats), Christian Union (CU, 3 seats), Party for the Animals (PvdD, 3 seats), Socialist Party (SP, 3 seats), 50PLUS (2 seats) and Volt (1 seat).
+After the election, the Jetten cabinet was formed consisting of Democrats 66 (D66, 26 seats), People's Party for Freedom and Democracy (VVD, 22 seats) and Christian Democratic Appeal (CDA, 18 seats).
+The opposition consisted of the following parties: Party for Freedom (PVV, 26 seats), GroenLinks–PvdA (GL-PvdA, 20 seats), JA21 (9 seats), Forum for Democracy (FvD, 7 seats), Farmer–Citizen Movement (BBB, 4 seats) Reformed Political Party (SGP, 3 seats), Denk (3 seats), Christian Union (CU, 3 seats), Party for the Animals (PvdD, 3 seats), Socialist Party (SP, 3 seats), 50PLUS (2 seats) and Volt (1 seat).

+On 20 January 2026, seven members left the PVV parliamentary group and continued as the Markuszower Group.
+A month later, on 23 February, Mona Keijzer left the BBB parliamentary group and continued as independent.
+On 9 June 2026, the parliamentary group GroenLinks-PvdA was renamed Progressief Nederland (PRO).

 Members

 All members are sworn in at the start of the term, even if they are not new.
 Assumed office in this list therefore refers to the swearing in during this term (or return date of members who went on parental or sick leave), while all members are automatically considered to have left office at the end of the term.